 CVG technology is the most widely used for tactical applications because of its ability to meet demanding requirements imposed by such systems and its relative ease of manufacturability which drives low costs.

-CVG gyroscopes have many advantages over traditional spinning gyroscopes, but also over gyroscopes based on fiber-optic or laser technologies, namely their stronger structure and lower power consumption.
-They are manufactured from only a few parts versus conventional gyroscopes and as a result are more rugged, cheaper and can be mass produced.
-Micro Electro Mechanical (MEMS) sensor technology has pushed the envelope with regard to the size, integration levels and high volume production being achieved.
+CVG gyroscopes have many advantages over traditional spinning gyroscopes, but also over gyroscopes based on fibre-optic or laser technologies, namely their stronger structure and lower power consumption.
+They are manufactured from only a few parts versus conventional gyroscopes and as a result, are more rugged, cheaper and can be mass-produced.
+Micro Electro Mechanical (MEMS) sensor technology has pushed the envelope with regard to the size, integration levels and high volume production is achieved.
 However, this does not always mean that the performance needs are being met.
 InnaLabs® CVG gyroscopes can fulfil all these requirements.
-Mr Rabi Shankar Swain, an InnaLabs Applications Engineer recently delivered a workshop on this subject at the 4th Electronics Valley Military Seminar and Exhibition in Ankara Turkey.

 The presentation focused on the key features of Coriolis Vibratory Gyroscopes (CVG) which are integrated into attitude control and navigation systems, motion control systems and stabilisation systems operating under stringent conditions, at sea, on land or in air.
 These robust systems should provide years of reliable service, typically over the full-life-cycle, given proper installation, use and environmental conditions.